MainTitleHeader

 About MIHDB:

-On March 27, 2019, City Council approved amendments to Chapter 51A of the Dallas Development Code to allow by-right development bonuses to incentivize new mixed-income rental development.
 These by-right bonuses are available in MF – Multifamily Districts and MU – Mixed Use Districts, specifically MF-1(A), MF-2(A), and MF-3(A) Multifamily Districts and MU-1, MU-2, and MU-3 Mixed Use Districts.
 Today, these districts represent approximately 15,000 acres across the city.
 The bonuses are also available by right in planned development districts that refer to Chapter 51A-4.1100, the section of the development code that regulates the MIHDB program.

 In the MF and MU districts, the development bonus and number of reserved units required to attain that bonus vary by the location of the development under the City's Market Value Analysis (MVA) Categories.
 Properties in A, B, and C categories are required to serve families at lower income levels than properties in G, H, and I categories.
 The percent of reserved units is related to the amount of the bonus requested, and the income ranges depend on the MVA category.
 In planned development districts (PDs), the bonus and the reserved units vary by district.